quartiq/miniconf/miniconf_mqtt/README.md

   for `epoch` and `schema_rev`.
 - `Startup::step() -> Ok(true)` means no more immediate startup work remains.
 It does not wait for broker ACKs or `SUBACK`.
+- `LoadRetained` is a quiescence heuristic, not a retained storage transaction.
+Applying retained pubs can still trigger normal setter side effects.
 - `Publisher` prunes only leaves in the currently traversed schema subtree.
 It does not discover arbitrary retained topics left behind by older schema shapes.